bitshares/dev.bitshares.works/core/installation/README.md

 #### [Running a BitShares API node](/core/nodes_full_witness/running-api-node.md#running-a-bitshares-api-node)

-In your terminal, you can execute the witness_node (see the below command), the command will launch the witness node and automatically create a data directory including a [config.file](/core/nodes_full_witness/full_nodes.md#configuration).
+In your terminal, you can execute the witness_node (see the below command), the command will launch the witness node and automatically create a data directory including a [config.ini](/core/nodes_full_witness/full_nodes.md#configuration) file.
 And the operation starts downloading the data to fully synchronize the blockchain if you start without any parameters.

       ./programs/witness_node/witness_node